thilak007/kv-store/README.md

 * Strong Consistency via **Raft replication**
 * Durability by persisting data using bbolt storage engine.

-The kvstore is housed in the `go_grpc/` folder and written in Go.
+The source code for the kvstore is housed in the `go_grpc/` folder and written in Go.

 ## Design Walkthrough